 Humidity ProblemsThat’s right, outdated HVAC units can cause the air to be really dry in the winter and too humid during warmer months.

 Frequent and More Costly RepairsIf your heating and cooling systems are frequently needing TLC and the cost of those repairs keep getting greater and greater, this may signify that a system is near the end of its serviceable life.

 Leaking Heat ExchangersHeat exchangers are the heart and soul of your heating plant, because they transfer heat from the fuel flame to an air or water medium.
 Over time, these parts wear.
 On furnaces, this can come in the form of holes, rust and cracks.
 A breach in the heat exchanger allows exhaust gases to mix with the system's circulated air and can result in dangerous levels of carbon monoxide and/or exhaust smells inside the house.
 On boilers, water leaks can cause property damage and in some cases carbon monoxide can be an issue.
-If your CO detector sounds off, have your equipment checked immediately.
+If and when your CO detector sounds off, have your equipment checked immediately.

 As your equipment ages, be mindful that the heat exchanger ages right along with everything else, and again, if you are at the 15-20 year milestone or beyond, it's a good idea to plan on proactive replacement

 Leaking Evaporator CoilsWith age, evaporator coils on air conditioners often become corroded, causing refrigerant leakage and inefficiencies in the system’s operation.
 Two common symptoms that an A/C unit’s evaporator coils are leaking signifying it may be time for a replacement, are 1) if refrigerant levels need to be frequently replenished and 2) if warm air is blowing out when the fan is on.